Victoria Police: Operational safety equipment

 Officers are issued with the Smith & Wesson M&P semi-automatic pistol and also carry an ASP brand 21-inch expandable baton, Oleoresin Capsicum (OC) Spray, handcuffs and small torch.
-The vast majority of officers carry a Motorola brand portable radio (with or without handpiece) for use on either the Metropolitan Mobile Radio (MMR) or Regional Mobile Radio (RMR) network.
+The vast majority of officers carry a Motorola brand portable radio (with or without handpiece) for use on either the Metropolitan Mobile Radio (MMR) or Regional Mobile Radio (RMR) network, utilizing a Motorola APX8000 radio.

 In the 1970s, officers were trained to use the FN Model 1910 .32 semi-automatic pistol which they could carry concealed in their tunic.
 In 1979, Victoria Police began replacing the Model 1910 with the Smith & Wesson Model 10 revolver.
 By the mid-1980s, all officers were routinely openly carrying a revolver.

 In the mid-2000s, Victoria Police was set to become the last police service in Australia still using a revolver.
 Chief Commissioner Christine Nixon was reluctant to transition to a modern semi-automatic pistol.
 The Bracks Labor government was convinced by the police association and made an election policy for the 2006 Victorian state election to allocate $10 million in funding which would also cover equipping all police cars with tasers.

 Nixon was placed in a precarious position as police operational decisions including equipment are made independent of government.
 In September 2007, months after the Bracks government had been re-elected, Nixon set up an Independent Expert Advisory Panel to advise her if the revolver needed replacing.
 In March 2008, the panel recommended to replace the revolver with a self-loading pistol.
 In May 2008, a police officer was shot in the leg during a violent shootout in which he had to re-load his revolver.
 The police association erroneously informed the media the officer had been shot whilst re-loading and called for semi-automatic pistols.